Lee Soon-ja: Later life

 On May 11, 2006, Lee was summoned by South Korea's Central Investigation Department on suspicion of managing about 13 billion won of illegal savings in May 2004.
 Her younger brother was later summoned on similar suspicion.
 Lee later claimed that the 13 billion won was what she had saved after a hard time, but it was allegedly containing a lot of fraudulent funds and was paid as a total surcharge.
 At the same time, the family still have to pay a gigantic amount of $370 million, stolen by Chun at one time from the country's budget.
 Lee and Chun's family are still paying this debt.
 In July 2013, the South Korean Ministry of Economy and Finance and the Public Prosecutors' Office reported that the Seoul Central District Attorney's Office had seized 3 billion won of personal annuity insurance from Lee.
 This was the first time that the prosecutor has seized the cash assets of Chun and his family, to collect the payment owed by them.

 In 2017, a public opinion survey showed that Lee Soon-ja was the worst first lady in South Korean history.
 Only 0.2% of the respondents had a positive view of her and 53.1% had a negative view of her.

-On January 1, 2019, she created controversy when she stated that Chun Doo-hwan was 'the father of Korean democracy'.
-Her statement was criticized by South Korean political parties, except the conservative opposition Liberty Korea Party.
+On January 1, 2019, she generated controversy when she stated that Chun Doo-hwan was 'the father of Korean democracy'.
+Her statement was criticized by a number of South Korean political parties, with the exception of the conservative opposition Liberty Korea Party.

-On November 27, 2021, during the funeral procession of Chun following his death on November 23, Lee issued a brief apology over the “pains and scars” caused by Chun's brutal rule.
+On November 27, 2021, during the funeral procession of Chun following his death on November 23, Lee issued a brief apology over the "pains and scars" caused by Chun's brutal rule.
 Her apology did not mention Chun's responsibility of the suppression of Gwangju Uprising in 1980.
 As a result, civic groups related to the movement, including those of bereaved families, criticized her apology for being vague and incomplete, and said that they wouldn't accept the apology.